Will You Join Us at AIAA AVIATION Forum 2025? - Las Vegas July 21-25!

 by | Jul 8, 2025 | News , Computing

-aiaa 2022 las vegasIf you’re designing what comes next in flight—from smarter maintenance systems to autonomous air platforms—the 2025 AIAA AVIATION Forum is where your work takes flight.
+aiaa 2022 las vegasIf you’re designing what comes next in flight, from smarter maintenance systems to autonomous air platforms and AI servers, the 2025 AIAA AVIATION Forum is where your work takes flight.

 From July 21–25, the aviation community touches down in Las Vegas for one of the most comprehensive events in aerospace innovation—co-located with ASCEND 2025, the premier interdisciplinary space event focused on accelerating humanity’s off-world future.

-Radeus Labs will be there—at Booth #723—showcasing rugged, production-ready computing solutions purpose-built for high-performance aerospace and defense environments.
-Whether you’re refining a prototype or launching a next-gen platform, we’re here to help you build the systems your mission demands.
+Radeus Labs will be there, at Booth #723, showcasing rugged, production-ready computing solutions and high-density, low power servers purpose-built for high-performance aerospace and defense environments.
+Whether you’re refining a prototype or launching a next-gen platform, we’re here to help you build the systems your mission demands for aerospace and military applications.

 From Concept to Reality: A Hub for Aerospace Innovators